Special Education Teacher

 Established in 1893, Helen Keller Services mission is to enable individuals who are blind or have vision loss to live, work and thrive in their communities of choice.
 We are a pioneer in the field of blindness rehabilitation and education and now we are expanding into services for preschool children on the Autistic Spectrum.
 Serving children from birth to age 5, the Children’s Learning Center is the only center in New York City that specializes in serving children who are visually impaired, blind and/or have multiple disabilities and now we are opening classrooms for children on the Spectrum.

 This is an exciting time to join our team here at Helen Keller Services.
 We have opened a new school that we designed from the ground up.
 The new classrooms are large and well furnished with lots of adaptive toys and equipment.
 The classrooms have 8 children, 1 teacher and 2 assistant teachers in them.
 The teaching staff is encouraged to be creative in their lesson planning and learning materials are plentiful.
 We are centrally located at 180 Livingston Street which is accessible by the B, D, F, A, C, N, Q, R, 2, 3, 4, and 5 trains.
-This is a full time staff positions with full benefits including a 403B retirement plan and a tuition reimbursement program.
-We follow the New York City Department of Education calendar plus a 6 week summer session
+This is a full time staff position with full benefits including a 403B retirement plan and a tuition reimbursement program.
+We follow the New York City Department of Education calendar plus a 6 week summer session.

 ESSENTIAL DUTIES AND RESPONSIBILITIES